 Brasília is the capital of Brazil.
 The major roles of construction and of services (government, communications, banking and finance, food production, entertainment, and legal services) in Brasília's economy reflect the city's status as a governmental rather than an industrial centre.
 Brazil is in Eastern South America, bordering the Atlantic Ocean.
-Mostly tropical, but temperate in south.
-Mostly flat to rolling lowlands in north; some plains, hills, mountains, and narrow coastal belt.
+The climate is mostly tropical, but temperate in the south.
 The official language is Brazilian Portuguese.
 This is different from European Portuguese in pronunciation and some vocabulary.
 Many people do speak English in business and federal government circles, but visitors cannot rely on a contact's ability to speak English and should check in advance whether an interpreter will be necessary.
 The main religion is Christianity.
 The economy of Brazil is a federal economy.
 Brazil is the ninth largest economy in the world and the second largest in the Americas, after the United States.
-The population in Brasilia is 2.6 Mil (2014 est.), while the inflation rate is 6.52% (2014 est.).
+Brazilians, as with other Latin Americans, generally converse at a much closer physical distance than many expatriates are accustomed to.
+Formal expatriate business dress is standard in large cities.
+Women are found at the highest levels of business and politics.
+The security risk for expatriates in Brazil is medium, but high in the deprived areas of major urban centres.
+Risks include opportunistic crime, such as purse-snatching, armed street robbery, drug-related violence, car theft and carjacking.
+There is a high level of risk of kidnapping for wealthy local residents.
+The currency of Brazil is the Brazilian Real (BRL).
+Banking is on a par with that of Western Europe and North America.
+Medical facilities vary.
+Expatriates can receive emergency medical treatment in Brazilian public hospitals but they tend to be crowded.
+Private hospitals require evidence of sufficient funds or insurance for admission.
+Cases of Zika virus have been reported.
+Malaria is present.
+Dengue fever is common.
+The population of Brasilia is 3 Million (Metro) (2019 est.), while the inflation rate (CPI) is 3.43% for Brazil as at August 2019.
+Xpatulator Hypothetical Tax for Brazil is based on the current personal income tax rates which are progressive up to 27.5%.

 Cost Of Living

-The cost of living for expatriates in Brasilia as at 1 October 2014 is very high in comparison to other places in the world.
-In Brasilia, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Very High 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Low Brasilia is for example 21.9% more expensive than Montevideo for groceries, 49.1% more expensive for household costs than Durban, and -7.4% cheaper for transport costs than Athens.
-Brasilia is ranked as a some hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Brasilia for an expat from Zurich is for example 10%, i.e. host location (Brasilia) premium of 20% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
-Want to know more about cost of living, hardship or expat pay in Brasilia?
+The cost of living for expatriates / professional migrants in In Brasilia, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Brasilia as at 1 October 2019 is average in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Average 3) Communication: Very High 4) Education: Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: High 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: Low 13) Transport: Low Brasilia is for example -23.1% cheaper than Houston TX for groceries, 35.3% more expensive for household costs than Kuala Lumpur, and 25.8% more expensive for transport costs than Dubai.
+The hardship premium for Brasilia for an expat from Perth, is for example 20%, i.e. host location (Brasilia) premium of 30% minus home (Perth) location premium of 10%.
+Brasilia is ranked as a high degree of hardship location.
+Want to know more about cost of living, hardship (quality of living) or expat salary in Brasilia?
 Register subscribe to your home location and Brasilia and run your personalised reports.